Restorative Actions Catechism

 Certainly, all who are Christians who have decided to make the United States their home must honor their new country’s debts—especially when those debts are owed to the peoples whose struggles helped create the opportunity for many immigrant groups to obtain the possibility of thriving in the United States despite their racial or ethnic status.

 Therefore, to be completely honest with ourselves, we must respond to what restorative action guidelines reveal.
-Restorative action does not suggest that the hard work and accomplishments of white Americans are not legitimate, only that their financial benefit would likely be significantly less if they had been subject to the obstacles Indigenous people and African Americans face as others accrue benefits.
+Restorative action does not suggest that the hard work and accomplishments of white Americans are not legitimate, only that their financial benefit would likely be significantly less if they had been subject to the obstacles Indigenous people and Afro-Americans face as others accrue benefits.

 Also, restorative action is designed to be proportionate to individual and organizational wealth, giving should be relative to the wealth or income that is available for surrender.
 Many will not have wealth or income to surrender at all, which is fine.